istvnurbn/istvnurbn.github.io/content/posts/001-system_upgrade.md

 | junkshop  |          5,568315 |      53,057263 |    +853% |
 | classroom |          7,267270 |      41,592097 |    +472% |

-The gains are **insane** and my old Intel-based MacBook Pro was left in the dust.
+The gains are **insane** and my old Intel based MacBook Pro has been left in the dust.

 # conclusion :fire:

 I'm very happy with my purchase so far.
 The port selection is as good as it gets in 2022, the keyboard feels good, and the screen is phenomenal.
-I have no complaint about performance.
-I only have had this laptop since yesterday, so I had no time to test the battery life.
-I think it is a good investment but we will see whether it has the longevity as my past one.
+I have no complaints about the performance.
+I have only had this laptop since yesterday, so I have not had time to test the battery life.
+I think it is a good investment, but we will see if it has the longevity of my previous one.